scp756-221/course-site/docs/a2/page.md

     ```bash
     $ docker info > file.txt
     ```
-    2. Commit and push this up to GitHub.

-3. Experiment with creating/updating files in your laptop and viewing/committing them as well as pushing them back up to GitHub.
-As a start:
-    1. Modify the file `file.txt`
-    2. Use GitHub Desktop to visualize the changes made
-    3. Commit the file to your local repo
-    4. Check for changes on GitHub
-    5. Push the changes to GitHub
-    6. Check for changes on GitHub
+    2. Add `file.txt` and commit this into your local repo **using GitHub Desktop**.
+Write a long multi-line commit comment for this.
+    3. Push this up to GitHub using GitHub Desktop. **Be sure to set this as a public repo.**

+3. Beyond the scenarios of step 1 and 2 above, experiment with creating branches and tags from the CLI and/or GitHub Desktop.

 When you've completed the scenarios above, repeat the process of fixing the service:

 1. Committing the change you made to `app-a2.py` in Part&nbsp;1 **with one change**: write a long multi-line commit comment via GitHub Desktop.

-2. Pushing that change to your GitHub account.
+2. Push this change to your GitHub account.

 ## Submission